Danyulll/ALT-Shiny-App/README.md

 - `DBI`
 - `RSQLite`

-Then simply open `App.R` and run the script!
+Then simply open `app.R` and run the script!